genelet/godbi/README.md

 }
 ```

-It checks if the input data is unique using the unique columns _Uniques_.
+It checks if the input data is unique using input data from columns _Uniques_.
 If it exists, run a *Update* otherwise *Insert*.

 #### 2.2.4) *Edit*